DesertXGhost/hello-world/README.md

 # hello-world
-my first Github code.
+# My first Github code.
-I am using Github yo learn about new source codes.
+# I am using Github to learn about new source codes.
-Programming to me is a hobby.
+# Programming to me is a hobby.